We run a number of courses for students specializing in computer graphics, game development, or extended reality.

 Virtual Reality – LTAT.06.019

-After having learned to design and develop regular video games or use game engines for regular projects, you can take your experience design skills to the next level with virtual reality (VR).
-In this spring course, you learn mostly about how to design good quality virtual reality solutions.
+In this spring course, you learn how to design good quality virtual reality (VR) solutions.
 You get answers to questions such as: What makes designing for VR so different and difficult?
 What VR design principles are commonly followed for aspects like interaction, locomotion, immersion, presence, visuals, art, audio?
 What are the modern technologies that even enable VR and how to make them work for you?
+The course is designed in a way where anyone can take it, no prior skills or knowledge is necessary.
+You just have to be interested in VR!

 In the end of your level of studies, you have to do a thesis.
 There are different types of a thesis and we have lot of guidelines for actually doing it.
 The main goal is for you to find something interesting (previously unknown) and useful (beneficial to others) to use your previously acquired skills in.
 Doing a successful thesis shows to you and to others that you have become an independent computer scientist in a field of your choosing.